A Guide to Sliding Door Room Dividers and Systems

 - How much do room dividers cost?

 - Why are sliding room dividers becoming so popular?

 Sliding room dividers are doors mounted on a track to divide up internal living spaces.
 They are used in many different settings.
 They may be used to close off a kitchen from a living room or a bathroom to form a bedroom; they can create a home office space; or zone a dressing area.
 The applications for sliding room dividers are wide and varied and each scheme creates a “room within a room”.
 Sliding room dividers not only create additional spaces and zones, they also transform and enhance the internal living space of a property.

-What different styles of room divider are available?
+What different styles of sliding door room dividers are available?

 If you have a wider space to divide off, you will need more doors.
 Typically, the minimum door width is 500mm while the maximum, with Draks’ range of sliding room dividers, is approximately 1200mm.
 In some instances, it might be better to opt for a four-door solution, mounted on a double track.
 This allows two doors to slide to the left of an open space, and two doors to the right.

-Drake’s sliding doors all operate on a bottom-weighted track system.
+Draks’ sliding door room dividers all operate on a bottom-weighted track system.
 We are often asked whether the bottom track can present a trip hazard.
 Our bottom track is very discreet.

 The alternative is to have a style of solid door which creates more privacy.
 Draks offers a new range of sliding panel, full-door thickness room dividers which do just this and can be factory-sprayed to match your room colour.
 This type of sliding door then becomes a seamless part of the room.